 Family violence assault has additional legal repercussions.
 For example, the deferred adjudication which some people choose to get is fake.
 It is “fake” because the successful completion of probation is not a true dismissal due to a finding of family violence and counts as a “conviction” for purposes of enhancement.
 As a result, a second charge of family violence is a felony.
 Thus, the dire consequences of these charges are very serious.

 The Coffey Firm is here to explain all the options and laws in addition to seeking the best remedy.
 It is critical to think long term and not short term in resolving these cases.
 The future ramifications can be quite dire.

 Felony assaults involve choking, use of a deadly weapon or serious bodily injury.
 The Texas Penal Code under Section 1.07 (46) defines “serious bodily injury”as: a bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
 These felony charges can range from a third degree (2-10 years in prison) to a first degree (5-99 years in prison).
 These are very serious charges.
 It is critical to do a proper case analysis and strategize the proper antidote (mitigation to trial).
 Mimi has tried assaults from class C tickets to first degree aggravated assault with a deadly weapon against a public servant.

 There are three levels of assault:

-No physical injury.
+This class of assault involves no physical injury.
 Class C Misdemeanor.
 Fine up to $500.*

-Physical injury that does not cause serious bodily injury.
+This class of assault involves physical injury that does not cause serious bodily injury.
 For example, a bruise, a scrape, etc.

-Involves serious bodily injury, or a deadly weapon.
+Aggravated involves serious bodily injury, or a deadly weapon.
 For example, a knife or a firearm.
 It is punishable by confinement of 2-20 years, but in some cases, it is a first degree felony up to 99 years in prison (against a public servant, for example).